Abolhassan Diba: Biography

 Diba was born 4 January 1894 in Tabriz, Iran, to a well-established family which can trace its line from the 8th century.
 His mother, Princess Malektadj Firuz, was a princess of the (then reigning) Qajar dynasty and his father, Fazlollah Vakil-el-Molk, was a Private Aide to the Crown Prince, Mozaffar-ed-din Mirza.
 At birth, he was given the Qajar title of "Saghat-ed-Dowleh".
 At the death of his father, the family moved to Tehran in 1902.

 In 1909, he accompanied his half-brother, Mohammad Mossadegh, to Switzerland and France, where he graduated from the Ecole des Sciences Politiques of the Sorbonne, with a degree in economics and administration.
 On his return to Iran after graduating college, he went into public office, becoming deputy minister of finance.

-He married Pouran Vakili and is the father of Farhad and Malektadj Diba who was a relative of the former queen Farah Pahlavi.
+He married Pouran Vakili and is the father of Farhad and Malektadj Diba, all relatives of the former Queen Farah Pahlavi of Iran.